alexandre-delaloy/wdilt/README.md

 ### 2019-01-17

-Today I learned how to access to all the messages with a user in [Twinoid](https://twinoid.com)
+Today I learned how to access to all the messages with a user in [Twinoid](https://twinoid.com).

 ----

 ### 2019-01-18

-Today I learned how to create a Class who get all the DMs from a conversation with a user [Twinoid](https://twinoid.com) is a faster way
+Today I learned how to create a Class who get all the DMs from a conversation with a user [Twinoid](https://twinoid.com) is a faster way.

 ----

 ### 2019-01-19

 Today I learned hwo to cursom prompts in [powerlevel9k](https://github.com/bhilburn/powerlevel9k#battery).

 ```ZSH
 POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(disk_usage ip context dir vcs)